 - Partnership disputes especially where 1 partner or both have personal liability

-A partnership agreement sets out the relations between the parties, how profits and losses are shared, the partners’ respective duties and powers, how to deal with goodwill, restrictions on setting up competing businesses, voting rights, holiday entitlements and can encompass many other items.
+A partnership agreement sets out the relations between the parties, how profits and losses are shared, the partners’ respective duties and powers, how to deal with goodwill, restrictions on setting up competing businesses, who will do want, rights and restrictions, cross indemnities if 1 partner only gets pursued by a creditor where there is joint and several liability, holiday entitlements and many other items.
 Importantly, the agreement will also provide for how partners can exit the partnership and what will happen if any new partners wish to join.

 Equally, having a written agreement can also reduce the possibility of disputes because the partners will have negotiated and agreed the terms on which they operate at the outset.

 Lawyers for a partnership agreement